econia-labs/common/src/linear-slack-bot/README.md

 # Slack Linear Bot

-A bot that posts Linear task completion metrics to Slack.
+This bot queries Linear issue metrics from the [Linear GraphQL API] and posts a summary to Slack.

+## Bot permissions

+The Slack bot requires the following [permission scopes]:

+1. `chat:write`
+1. `users:read`
+1. `users:read.email`

 ## Local development